 Coincidentally they somehow managed to get liars who were in the right age range, who knew Moore, who had corroborating facts.
 Let’s keep in mind the population of Etowah was 94,000 in 1970 and 103,000 in 1980.
 Maybe 10-20% of population were in the age range at the time relevant to this story.
 This fairly large conspiracy goes on in a matter of a few weeks and no one, not a single soul, in deep Trump Country, contacts any conservative news organization about how the Washington Post contacted them.

 Journalists would kill each other for breaks like that.
-Breitbart sent their “crack” team to Etowah and found nothing of the sort.
+Yet magically no one found it.

 Tell yourself with a straight face which is easier to believe.
 Ask yourself if you would buy this level of excuse making and propaganda if it was coming from a Democrat rather than a Republican.
 You wouldn’t.
 You know it and I know it.